Overview

 - French Interpretation

-- French Literature (1)
+- French Literature (1)-(2)

 - French Linguistics

-- Society and Culture of Francophone Regions
+- Society and Culture in French-Speaking Countries and Regions

-- Cross-Cultural Business Communication
+- Cross-cultural Business Communication

 - Fourth Year